 - Those aged 50-64 will be offered it later.

 There will be a range of places to get Covid-19 vaccines across the Black Country and West Birmingham.
 As the vaccine is rolled out and people are invited to be vaccinated we will add information to this section.

-The following Hospital Hubs will offer the vaccine to patients who are 80+ year olds, care home staff and priority healthcare staff.
+The following Hospital Hubs will offer the vaccine to patients, care home staff and healthcare staff.

 - Walsall Manor Hospital

 The following vaccination services which are primary care based will offer the vaccine to patients within their Primary Care Networks (PCN) group from one nominated site.
 Every GP practice across the Black Country and West Birmingham is linked to a PCN and is offering the vaccine to patients.
 In addition to this, each PCN is signed up to vaccinate patients in local care homes.